Stackdriver/kubernetes-configs/README.md

 # Stackdriver Kubernetes Configs

-A collection of kubernetes configurations to integrate with Stackdriver products.
+A collection of Kubernetes configurations to integrate with Stackdriver products.
 For now, it supports [Stackdriver Logging](https://cloud.google.com/logging/) and [Stackdriver Monitoring](https://cloud.google.com/monitoring/).
 This repo is only used for [manual installation](https://cloud.google.com/monitoring/kubernetes-engine/customizing)